-SA Objective Proposed Policy No policy HRA implications 21.
-N/A N/A 22.
+SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures provide mitigation where necessary.
+This was originally part of this policy.
+21. N/A N/A N/A 22.
 To reduce the global, social and environmental impact of consumption of resources by using sustainably produced and local products.
-Unknown ?
+Unknown?
 A no policy option would prevent development on existing greenfield land that may have minor benefits for local ecology.
 Neutral.
 0 A no policy option would not alter the status quo.
-N/A 23.
-To increase energy efficiency and the proportion of energy generated from renewable sources in the area.
-Unknown ?
+N/A In terms of mitigation, Policy SP35 states that new development must take account of: • Adapting to climate change by minimising vulnerability, providing resilience to the impacts of climate change and complying with the Government's Zero Carbon Policy. • Mitigating against climate change by reducing emissions.
+These measures will help promote positive effects relating to this sustainability objective.
+However, the overall effect of this would be dependent on the final design of any emerging housing proposals.
+23. To increase energy efficiency and the proportion of energy generated from renewable sources in the area.
+Unknown?
 Effects against this objective are unknown at this stage as the policy does not include explicit reference to renewable energy or the requirement for energy efficiency measures.
 Neutral.
 0 A no policy option would not alter the status quo.
-N/A
+N/A The success of the proposed policy would depend on the implementation of other Local Plan policies relating to renewable energy provision and energy efficiency.
+These policies would help promote beneficial effects and support this sustainability objective.

-The promotion of the proposed policy is beneficial in terms of socio-economic objectives as there is a clear contribution to the District's housing supply and improvements to community facilities, such There is also potential for additional community facilities improvements, depending on further studies to be undertaken during design that will state any additional requirements as a result of development.
+The promotion of the proposed policy is beneficial in terms of socio-economic objectives as there is a clear contribution to the District's housing supply and improvements to community facilities, such as the provision of a new primary school.
+There is also potential for additional community facilities improvements, depending on further studies to be undertaken during design that will state any additional requirements as a result of development.
 However, any new development of greenfield land is likely to have the potential for adverse effects against environmental objectives, particularly relating to landscape and ecology.
 Mitigation through implementing robust design principles and undertaking further studies relating to potential environmental impacts are likely to help mitigate these adverse effects.
 Due to its location, the proposed policy advocates housing sites that do not currently connect well with existing urban settlements, though design of the sites can improve urban connectivity.
 The sites are served by public transport and available capacity on the highway network, which enables good links with the rest of the District, but particularly the major centres of Margate, Broadstairs, Ramsgate and Westwood.